Basque language: Dialects

-These dialects are divided in 11 subdialects, and 24 minor varieties among them.
+Those dialects are divided in 11 subdialects, and 24 minor varieties among them.

 According to Koldo Zuazo, the Biscayan dialect or "Western" is the most widespread dialect, with around 300,000 speakers out of a total of around 660,000 speakers.
-This dialect is divided in two minor subdialects: the Western Biscayan and Eastern Biscayan, plus transitional dialects.
+The dialect is divided in two minor subdialects (Western Biscayan and Eastern Biscayan), as well as transitional dialects.

 Influence on other languages

-Although the influence of the neighbouring Romance languages on the Basque language (especially the lexicon, but also to some degree Basque phonology and grammar) has been much more extensive, it is usually assumed that there has been some feedback from Basque into these languages as well.
-In particular Gascon and Aragonese, and to a lesser degree Spanish are thought to have received this influence in the past.
-In the case of Aragonese and Gascon, this would have been through substrate interference following language shift from Aquitanian or Basque to a Romance language, affecting all levels of the language, including place names around the Pyrenees.
+Although the influence of the neighbouring Romance languages on the Basque language (especially the lexicon, but also to some degree Basque phonology and grammar) has been much more extensive, it is usually assumed that there has been some influence from Basque into those languages as well.
+Gascon and Aragonese particularly and Spanish to a lesser degree are thought to have received Basque influence in the past.
+In the cases of Aragonese and Gascon, that would have been through substrate interference following language shift from Aquitanian or Basque to a Romance language that has affected all levels of the language, including place names around the Pyrenees.

-Although a number of words of alleged Basque origin in the Spanish language are circulated (e.g. anchoa 'anchovies', bizarro 'dashing, gallant, spirited', cachorro 'puppy', etc.), most of these have more easily explicable Romance etymologies or not particularly convincing derivations from Basque.
+Although a number of words of alleged Basque origin in Spanish are circulated (e.g. anchoa 'anchovies', bizarro 'dashing, gallant, spirited', cachorro 'puppy', etc.), most of them have more easily-explained Romance etymologies or not particularly-convincing derivations from Basque.
 Ignoring cultural terms, there is one strong loanword candidate, ezker, long considered the source of the Pyrenean and Iberian Romance words for "left (side)" (izquierdo, esquerdo, esquerre).
-The lack of initial /r/ in Gascon could arguably be due to a Basque influence but this issue is under-researched.
+The lack of initial /r/ in Gascon could arguably be from Basque influence, but that issue is under-researched.

-The other most commonly claimed substrate influences:
+There are other most commonly-claimed substrate influences: